QuincasC0DER/QuincasC0DER/README.md

-- 👋 Hi, I’m @QuincasC0DER
+- 👋 Hi, I’m Lucas Quincas
 - 👀 I’m interested in ... networkin sharing expirience and knowlege of coding and programmer.
 - 🌱 I’m currently learning ...
-Python and web developer
+Python and web developer , Java
 - 💞️ I’m looking to collaborate on ... projects who using python and html/css
 - 📫 How to reach me ...
 On GitHUb and LINK-IN
 - 😄 Pronouns: ...
-Lucao
+Luca
 - ⚡ Fun fact: ... writter in free time.

 <!---